 The tile or hardwood floors in many Florida homes are great for keeping your home cooler in the summer.
-But the hard flooring trend can backfire when there’s a chill in the air.
-Put down rugs in high-traffic areas to protect your tootsies from the cold floor.
-Or better yet, don a cozy pair of slippers with rubber soles.
+But hard flooring can result in chilly toes when the temperatures drop.
+Put down rugs in high-traffic areas to protect your tootsies from the frigid floor.
+And don’t forget to don a cozy pair of slippers.

 Use central heat efficiently.

 Many Florida homes have an electric heating system like a furnace or an air conditioner with a heat strip.
-If used frequently, these heating systems can cost a lot to operate.
-In fact, heating your home with one of these methods can be far more expensive than cooling your home in the summer.
-This might cause you to avoid turning on the heat for fear of an electric bill spike.
+If used frequently, those heating systems can cost a lot to operate.
+In fact, heating your home with one of those methods can be far more expensive than cooling your home in the summer.
+You might even decide to hold off turning on the heat for fear of an electric bill spike.

 Thankfully, there is a better option.
 When it comes to central heating systems, a heat pump is the most energy efficient choice for a Florida home.

 Aside from upgrading to a heat pump, there are a couple of things you can do to make your current heating system as efficient as possible.
-First, have your system regularly maintained by a professional and be sure to change the filter.
+First, have your system regularly maintained by a professional and be sure to change the AC filter.
 Also, if you don’t have a programmable thermostat, we recommend investing in one.
-You can program it to make the temperature cooler while you’re away from home or sleeping and warmer when you’re at home and awake.
-This will save you money on your electric bill.
+You can program it to make the temperature cooler or warmer at certain times of the day—for instance, when you’re away at work or sleeping.
+Scheduled temperature adjustments can help you save money on your electric bill.

-Florida may be known for warmth and sunshine, but as residents know, not every day boasts balmy beach weather.
+Florida may be known for warmth and sunshine, but as residents know, not every day is balmy beach weather.
 We hope these tips will come in handy the next time the temperatures dip.